 Form Description and Requirements Submission 1.
-Form bearing the original signature of the superintendent for the school district or the agency head for other agencies preferably in blue ink.
-Download Form Requires original signature: Electronic signatures are not acceptable Stamp signatures are not acceptable Applications signed by officials other than the agency head must have a letter signed by the agency head or documentation citing action of the governing body delegating authority to the person to sign on behalf of said official.
-Paper Format 2.
-GEPA Statement bearing the original signature of the Superintendent for the school district or the agency head for other agencies preferably in blue ink.
-Download Form No page limit Requires original signature: Electronic signatures are not acceptable Stamp signatures are not acceptable Applications signed by officials other than the agency head must have a letter signed by the agency head or documentation citing action of the governing body delegating authority to the person to sign on behalf of said official.
+DOE 100 Application Form Download Form Requires original signature: Applications signed by officials other than the agency head must have a letter signed by the agency head or documentation citing action of the governing body delegating authority to the person to sign on behalf of said official.
+Paper Format

+Form Description and Requirements Submission 2.
+GEPA Statement Download Form No page limit Requires original signature: Applications signed by officials other than the agency head must have a letter signed by the agency head or documentation citing action of the governing body delegating authority to the person to sign on behalf of said official.
 Paper Format 3.
-General Assurances for Participation in Federal and State Programs bearing the original signature of the Superintendent for the school district or the agency head, preferably in blue ink.
-Download Form Review and sign Electronic signatures are not acceptable Stamp signatures are not acceptable Applications signed by officials other than the agency head must have a letter signed by the agency head or documentation citing action of the governing body delegating authority to the person to sign on behalf of said official.
-Paper Format/CBOs only

-Form Description and Requirements Submission 4.
-21st CCLC Subrecipient Assurances bearing the original signature of the Superintendent for the school district or the agency head for other agencies preferably in blue ink.
-Download Form Review, initial each page and sign on last page Electronic signatures are not acceptable Stamp signatures are not acceptable Applications signed by officials other than the agency head must have a letter signed by the agency head or documentation citing action of the governing body delegating authority to the person to sign on behalf of said official.
+General Assurances for Participation in Federal and State Programs Download Form Review and sign Applications signed by officials other than the agency head must have a letter signed by the agency head or documentation citing action of the governing body delegating authority to the person to sign on behalf of said official.
+Paper Format/CBOs only 4.
+21 st CCLC Subrecipient Assurances Download Form Review, initial each page and sign on last page Applications signed by officials other than the agency head must have a letter signed by the agency head or documentation citing action of the governing body delegating authority to the person to sign on behalf of said official.
 Paper Format 5.
-Equitable Services for Private School Participation bearing the original signature of the Superintendent for the school district or the agency head for other agencies preferably in blue ink.
-Download Form Paper Format 6.
-DOE 101S, Budget Narrative Download Form No page limit Paper Format 7.
-Scope of Work Narrative Create document 25 page limit Arial,11 point One (1) inch margins on all sides Double spacing Single-sided pages Paper Format 8.
+Private School Assurance and Equitable Services Participation Download Form Paper Format 6.
+DOE 101, Budget Narrative Download FormNo page limit Paper Format 7.
+Scope of Work Narrative Create document 25 page limit Arial,11 point One (1) inch margins on all sides Double spacing Single-sided pages Paper Format

+Form Description and Requirements Submission 8.
 Objectives Table Download form Paper Format 9.
 Activity Plans Download FormInclude a plan for each component Paper Format 10.
 Site Profile Worksheet(s) Download FormOne form per site Paper Format 11.
-Funding Request Guide Download FormOne form per site Paper Format
+Funding Request Guide Download FormOne form per site Paper Format 12.

-Form Description and Requirements Submission 12.
 Priority Points Preference Form Download FormAttach supporting documentation Paper Format 13.
-Partners' Table Download FormAttach letters of partner contribution Paper Format - Agency-wide - Organizational Chart - Proposed 21st CCLC - Program Organizational - Chart - Childcare License(s) or - Exemption (if - applicable) - Sample Schedules - Cost Analysis (if - applicable) - DOE 610 or DOE 620, - if applicable No page limit As applicable Paper Format
+Partners' Table Download Form Paper Format 14.
+Letters of Commitment from Partners No page limitAs applicable Paper Format 15.
+Attachments Needs Assessment Agency-wide Organizational Chart Proposed 21st CCLC Program Organizational Chart Childcare License(s) or Exemption (if applicable) Sample Schedules (Afterschool, Summer, Before School, Adult Family Member Services) Cost Analysis (if applicable) No page limit As applicable Paper Format